-&lt;sup>24Tables B8 and B9 present the same results for the balanced panel in calendar time.
+26Tables B8 and B9 present the same results for the balanced panel in calendar time.
 The findings are similar to those from the unbalanced panel.

-&lt;sup>25The differences in the effects on production and administrative workers have been investigated by Dixon et al. (2019).
+27The differences in the effects on production and administrative workers have been investigated by Dixon et al. (2019).
 They used firm-level data from Canada and found that adopting robots significantly reduces the number of managers and administrative staff, and increases productivity and wages.
-According to their hypothesis, robots enable companies to enhance their product and service quality, which, in turn,
+According to their hypothesis, robots enable companies to enhance their product and service quality, which, in turn, requires more flexible and adaptable management practices.

-For the other manufacturing sectors, the effects are either not significant or much smaller than the effects found for the manufacturing sectors that are more likely to be affected by automation.
+affected by automation.
 However, Panel (a) of Table 10 presents some exceptions, showing evidence for sectors such the wood, paper and chemicals industries of an increase in capital per worker (3.2%) and a reduction in employment of production and administrative workers.
 This finding could suggest a certain degree of reallocation of workers across sectors, depending on how much they automate and how large the productivity channel is.
 I find no effects for manufacturing industries with very low levels of robot adoption, such as the textile sector (see Panel (b)).